 Is this the end of Creator Registration?
 If so, why?

 Creator Registration was implemented in 2009 for greater convenience.
-This option has been ended because we now believe it’s important that all creators receive the comprehensive service afforded by a complete affiliation agreement.
+We have ended this option because we now believe it’s important that all creators receive the comprehensive service afforded by a complete affiliation agreement.

-We hope you will sign the new affiliation agreement but in the meantime, until you do, you would remain Creator-Registrant and continue to be eligible to receive your usual payments.
+We hope you will sign the new affiliation agreement but in the meantime, until you do, you would remain a Creator Registrant and continue to be eligible to receive your usual payments.